 Now, the shortest path to take any action on a Mac is, of course, straight down with your fingers onto a combination of keys that form a shortcut.
 You can even set up your own:

-How to Create Keyboard Shortcuts on a Mac
+How to Create a Keyboard Shortcut on a Mac

 Time needed: 5 minutes.